fsprojects/FSharp.Formatting/docs/styling.md

 * Uses no styling parameters except those extracted from the project files.

 For your project, you don't need any of these files.
-However you can add them if you wish, though if you adjsut them there is no guarantee that your template will continue to work with future versions of F# Formatting.
+However you can add them if you wish, though if you adjust them there is no guarantee that your template will continue to work with future versions of F# Formatting.

 ## Customizing via Styling Parameters